endlesstory0428/Graph-Cities/README.md

 ```

 ## Funding
 This is an NSF-funded project (NSF IIS-1563816 and IIS-1563971), led by Prof. [James Abello](mailto:abello@dimacs.rutgers.edu).
-It is partially funded by Nokia Bell Labs and Simons Research.
+It is partially funded by Nokia Bell Labs, Siemens Research, and mgvis.com.
 It constitutes a major part of the incoming Ph.D. thesis of [Haoyang Zhang](mailto:hz333@scarletmail.rutgers.edu).

 ## Credits
 - Overall Project Design and Coordination: [James Abello](mailto:abello@dimacs.rutgers.edu)